TruClient/UISamples/README.md

 ## <a name="DemoPages"></a> Demo Pages/apps

 The TruClient scripting technology associated with HP only applies to apps which are driven by **JavaScript**.
-Other scripting protocols create scripts from PCAP files.
+(The "Mobile Application - HTTP" LoadRunner script protocol create scripts from PCAP files created by WireShark)

 # <a name="HybridMobileFrameworks"></a> Hybrid app development frameworks